ENSCMA2/enscma2/README.md

 ### Hello!
 I'm Karina Halevy.

-I'm a student at Harvard studying some combination of Computer Science, \[Applied\] Math, History, and Ethnic Studies with a careful ration of Linguistics.
+I'm studying some combination of computer things, past things, number things, and Ethnic Studies things with a careful ration of language things (collectively, "spicy computer science") at Harvard.

 Quick facts: